HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep learning: Environment analysis

 Following the F1$_\text{tot}$ criterion, No. 46 shows the best performance.
 It also has the highest score for F1$_\text{vis}$, while slightly outperformed according to F1$_\text{lit}$.
-These selection cuts are indicated in Fig.~\ref{fig:photozcomparison_orighist} as red shades.
+These selection cuts are indicated in Fig.~\ref{fig:photozcomparison_orighist} in red.

 We test the individual selection cuts from No. 46 to see their selection effect (No. 50 to 54 in Table~\ref{tab:photozstat}), while keeping the cut of $z_\text{low} \geq 0.1$ as this criterion rejects photo-$z$ outliers rather than non-overdensities and is thus applied for all tested combinations.
 This clearly highlights the importance of the combination of multiple selection cuts to obtain a good performance.